SteakEnthusiast/SteakEnthusiast.github.io/source/_posts/Deobfuscating-Javascript-via-AST-An-Introduction-to-Babel.md

 ## Definition: Abstract Syntax Tree

-An **_Abstract Syntax Tree_** (AST) is a tree-like structure that hierarchaly represents the syntax of a piece of source code.
-Each node of the tree represents the occurence of a predefined structure in the source code.
+An **_Abstract Syntax Tree_** (AST) is a tree-like structure that hierarchically represents the syntax of a piece of source code.
+Each node of the tree represents the occurrence of a predefined structure in the source code.
 Any piece of source code, from any programming language, can be represented as an AST.

-Note: _Even though the concepts behind an AST are universal, different programming languages may have a different AST specification based on their capabilities._
+Note: _Even though the concepts behind an AST are universal, different programming languages may have a different AST specifications based on their capabilities._

 Some practical uses of ASTs include: